agnz/339-internet-programming/simple-autoloader-example/README.md

 # Simple Autoloader

-This example demonstrates the use of a simple autoloader and the use of namespaces
+This example demonstrates the use of a simple autoloader and the use of namespaces.

+Run this example from the command line:

+`php index.php`